This is a tale of two white papers, and the companies that planned them.

 And when it was eventually published, that white paper sank like a stone, creating little interest or traction.

 A wiser strategy

-It would be much wiser to identify corporate training in a specific niche.
+It would have been much wiser to pick corporate training for a specific niche.
 Perhaps banking, renewable energy, or even restaurants.

 Or perhaps to address some slice of the total audience such as promising executives being groomed for advancement who need training in “executive presence.”

-(In fact, we just helped with a white paper aimed at that very space.)
+(In fact, we just helped with a white paper aimed at that space.)